KanoComputing/kano-settings/Networking-HOWTO.md

  * sudo kano-wifi /path/to/my/wpa_supplicant.conf

-Make sure you provide an absolute path filename to avoid problems during automatic connect during boot time.
-As an example here's a small simple example to connect to a WPA2 network:
+Make sure you provide an absolute path filename to avoid problems during automatic connect at boot time.
+As an example here's a small simple file to connect to a WPA2 network:

 ```